 How Much Should Raffle Tickets Cost?

-Your fundraising event’s goals are directly related to your raffle ticket fee.
+How much you sell raffle tickets for is directly related to your fundraising event’s goals.
 Below, we break down all the factors contributing to raffle ticket pricing, plus there’s a free, handy raffle ticket price calculator you can use!
 (Click each category to jump.)

 - Fundraising Goal